Markets

 Energy price spikes would widen India’s trade deficit and add structural pressure on INR, feeding directly into the SGD to INR rate forecast.

-Long term, the pair reflects model dispersion and should be traded with layered hedges.
+In the long term, the pair reflects model dispersion and should be traded with layered hedges.

 This instrument suits strategic macro desks and institutional allocators rather than pure retail scalpers.
 Always manage exposures against event triggers and the forecast envelope.